 The only excused absences that the College recognizes are absences from classes due to students representing the College in some official capacity such as a scholarly competition sponsored by the College or attending documented required military duties.

-Absences are excused only with written permission of the respective dean's office.
+Absences are excused only with written permission of the Instructional Dean's Office.
 Students are responsible for making prior arrangements for class assignments.